MicrosoftDocs/customer-insights/ci-docs/data/tables.md

 - PersonalizationView: This table contains data tracking on what pages were viewed.
 - PersonalizationAction: This table contains data tracking on what actions were performed such as links clicked.

 While you can view and query these tables, we recommend using the [web personalization API](dv-odata.md#web-personalization) to get an understanding of a customer in real time.
-This API pulls data from multiple tables including the unified profile for known users, and measures, segment memberships, and activity data.
+This API pulls data from multiple tables including the unified profile for known users, measures, segment memberships, and activity data.

 [!INCLUDE [footer-include](includes/footer-banner.md)]